phueb/OrderMatters/README.md

 <img src="images/worst_case.png" width="400">

+Note, that in this corpus, the mututal information between nouns and words in slot 2, I(noun; slot 2), is maximized.

 ### Order

 How can the corpus of 2-word sequences be ordered to learn the noun category as efficiently as possible?